nehalb123/JavaAlgos/src/com/dynamicprogramming/DP⭐.md

     return result;
 }
 ```
 Much better, this should run in O(n) time.
-Space complexity is O(n) as well, because of the recursion stack, let's try to get rid of it.
+Space complexity is O(n), because of memo[] array + O(n), because of the recursion stack, let's try to get rid of it.

 **Step 4.** Iterative + memo (bottom-up)
 ```